-Sunanda is the prime disciple of Guru Rhadha, one of the foremost teachers and choreographers of Bharatanatyam today and holds two diplomas in Indian Classical Dance Theory from the Bharatiya Vidya Bhavan, India and from the Association of Bharatanatyam Artists of India (ABHAI).
-Classical music is intrinsic to Bharatanatyam and Sunanda has had a thorough training in vocal Indian classical music from eminent gurus in India.
+Born and raised in India, Sunanda Narayanan is an acclaimed exponent of the ancient South Indian classical dance style called Bharatanatyam and practices in the ‘Vazhuvoor’ style.
+Narayanan is the prime disciple of Guru Rhadha, one of the foremost teachers and choreographers of Bharatanatyam today and holds two diplomas in Indian Classical Dance Theory from the Bharatiya Vidya Bhavan, India, and from the Association of Bharatanatyam Artists of India (ABHAI).
+Classical music is intrinsic to Bharatanatyam and Narayanan is trained in vocal Indian classical music from eminent gurus in India.